TSE:CHP.UN

 Choice Properties REIT is a Canadian stock, trading under the symbol CHP.UN.TO (previously CHP.UN-T on Stockchase) on the Toronto Stock Exchange (CHP.UN-CT).
 It is usually referred to as TSX:CHP.UN or CHP.UN.TO

-In the last year, 7 stock analysts published opinions about CHP.UN.TO (previously CHP.UN-T on Stockchase).
-3 analysts recommended to BUY the stock.
-2 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is PARTIAL BUY.
+In the last year, 6 stock analysts issued a Buy, Sell, or Hold rating on CHP.UN.TO (previously CHP.UN-T on Stockchase).
+3 analysts recommended to BUY and 2 analysts recommended to SELL the stock.
+The latest stock analyst rating is HOLD.
 Read the latest stock experts' ratings for Choice Properties REIT.

-Choice Properties REIT was recommended as a Top Pick by Joshua Varghese on 2024-10-08.
+Choice Properties REIT was recommended as a Top Pick by Andrew Moffs on 2026-04-28.
 Read the latest stock experts ratings for Choice Properties REIT.

-7 stock analysts on Stockchase covered Choice Properties REIT in the last year.
-It is a trending stock that is worth watching.
+Choice Properties REIT is followed by 207 investors on Stockchase and is a trending stock that is worth watching.

 Blue chip, high quality.
 Largest REIT in Canada, as the owner of Loblaw and Shoppers Drug Mart across the country.
 Very stable, and so it trades around NAV.
 He usually prefers REITs that trade at a discount.